 Started on September 9.
 Ends on October 14, 2018.

-During our final evaluation period, shortlisted ideas will be reviewed by GHR Foundation, expert evaluators, individuals with lived experience and the OpenIDEO Challenge team.
-This will be a period of deeper diligence and evaluation,
+During our final evaluation period, shortlisted ideas are currently being reviewed by GHR Foundation, expert evaluators, individuals with lived experience and the OpenIDEO Challenge team.
+This will be a period of deeper diligence and evaluation, after which Top Ideas will be announced in mid November.

-All ideas will be reviewed by the Challenge team, GHR Foundation and additional evaluators.
+All ideas are currently being reviewed by the Challenge team, GHR Foundation and additional evaluators representing individuals with lived experience.

 Stay tuned for Top Ideas announcement in mid-November.